4 Ways to Improve Homepage Conversions Using Calculators/Quizzes

 Take a cue from VisualDNA.
 The company uses the ‘Who Am I’ quiz to gather insights into audiences.
 The quiz reveals people’s true identity based on psychological theory.
 This is a win-win situation as the company gets volumes of customer data in return.

-Similarly, Amen Clinic uses their exit popup to host a quiz that lets visitors find their ADD type.
+Similarly, Amen Clinic uses its exit popup to host a quiz that lets visitors find their ADD type.

 Interactive experiences are more than just engagement avenues.
 They improve conversion and get you the business.
 It’s time you try them to improve homepage conversions and also your landing page conversions.